9 February 2021

 1. Provide scientific oversight in military medical research

-Today, Geneva’s SAB consists of eight independent members who were selected for their knowledge of scientific or technical disciplines appropriate to the understanding of military medical research.
+Today, Geneva’s SAB consists of nine independent members who were selected for their knowledge of scientific or technical disciplines appropriate to the understanding of military medical research.

 2. Serve as a key advocacy body among the federal government, industry, and academia